 Although Carpal Tunnel Syndrome is common, it doesn’t mean we want to allow this to go on longer than it has to.
 If you are at the point where you need surgery, consider what you may do after the procedure, since you may still have some issues with that wrist afterward.
 Make sure you have a plan going forward so that you can heal as much as possible and get your wrist(s) working like new.

 Have you been suffering from mild or severe wrist pain but just avoiding using or putting pressure on it?
 This is extremely common.
 Most of the time, if you are experiencing pain, it’s important to strengthen rather than neglect the muscle.
 There are lots of muscles that connect to the wrist, and if you want to keep using your hands, consider strengthening the joints above, like the wrist, elbow, and shoulders!

 If you need solutions for your workspace, there are many resources out there.
 If you have any questions about how to fix your workspace at home or at the office, feel free to leave a comment below and I’ll be sure to get back to you!

 Keep those wrists working and they’ll keep working for you! 🙂

 Chelsea has been active most of her life, which led her to become a Personal Trainer and Yoga Instructor for the past 7 years.
 Health and Fitness are not solely dependent on movement, though, and with that understanding, she addresses her client’s other needs, such as diet, mindfulness, and stress management.

-When she is not training clients or teaching Yoga, she is finding new activities that keep her mind and body active, such as rock climbing, hiking, listening to podcasts, or playing Board Games with friends.
-She is constantly working towards: Finding natural solutions to live as long as possible, inclusive Yoga for all body types, and aiming to find mindfulness in everything she does.
+When she is not training clients or teaching Yoga, she is finding new activities that keep her mind and body active, such as hiking, photography, listening to podcasts, or playing video games.
+She is constantly working toward finding natural solutions to live a balanced lifestyle, inclusive Yoga for all body types, and aiming to find mindfulness in everything she does.